dantheman454/habit_app/docs/mindmap/client_architecture.md

 ### Presentation and grouping

 - Group by date, then sort by start/time-of-day (nulls first), then by kind order `event < todo < habit`, then by id
-- Overdue highlighting for Today based on time; chips and tabs filter by `kind` and priority
+- Overdue highlighting for Today based on time; chips and tabs filter by `kind`

 ### Networking and environment